In Curry and Roosevelt Counties we have committed ourselves to a FOCUS on #YouthSUCCESS.

 - Partner with CCC and Workforce Solutions to assess capacity and support the expansion of more employment/internship opportunities.

-- Research and implement programs which strengthen vocation interest and employment readiness.
+- Research and implement programs that strengthen vocation interest and employment readiness.
 Areas of interest include:

 - Communication skills